kdotelle/3columnpreview/README-template.md

 Once I got the basic cards setup with the title, image, and paragraph I used the color picker extension on google chrome to get the colors correct.

 I found the spacing between the cards to be a challenge.
 There's spacing between each card that I wanted to get rid of.
+I was using col which was adding the spacing.
+When I removed the `<div col-sm-4> </div>` and instead used the ``<div class="card-body"></div>, I got the desired effect.
+It removed the margins.

 ### Built with